Playing with Repetitions in Data Words Using Energy Games: Single-sided [ , , (X⁻¹,S),≈,← ] is decidable

-that is the result of the system player playing according to the strategy $\ssys$ in the single-sided VASS game such that the concrete model $\sigma$ realizes the symbolic model $\symbval_{l+1} \symbval_{l+2} \cdots$.
-Since $\ssys$ is a winning strategy for the system player, the sequence of configurations above satisfy the parity condition of the single-sided VASS game, so $\symbval_{l+1} \symbval_{l+2} \cdots$ symbolically satisfies $\phi$.
+that is the result of \sys playing according to the strategy $\ssys$ in the single-sided VASS game such that the concrete model $\sigma$ realizes the symbolic model $\symbval_{l+1} \symbval_{l+2} \cdots$.
+Since $\ssys$ is a winning strategy for \sys, the sequence of configurations above satisfy the parity condition of the single-sided VASS game, so $\symbval_{l+1} \symbval_{l+2} \cdots$ symbolically satisfies $\phi$.
 From Lemma~\ref{lem:symbolicToConcreteSatNested} (symbolic vs.~concrete models), we conclude that $\sigma$ satisfies $\phi$. \end{proof}